Our turnaround time is normally between 12-15 weeks from when a complete application is submitted.

 How we assess your application

 If your application meets the eligibility criteria above, we will contact you to go through an assessment.
 This will take the form of a general discussion about your idea where we will gather further information to see how it competes against the other applications we receive.
-We do this by looking at the following four key areas:
+We do this by looking at the following key areas:

 Individual - As the lead individual of your proposed enterprise, do you have the drive, passion and motivation to succeed?
 What relevant skills and experience do you have?